Modern Advances in Leadership Certificate Program

 UT graduate students register via Workday as BUS 698. | Registration required.

-For questions about this program, please contact Jordan Hurwitz, staff assistant for the Sykes College of Business, at firstname.lastname@example.org or (813) 257-3039.
+For questions about this program, please contact Dominique Walker, coordinator of operations for the Sykes College of Business, firstname.lastname@example.org or (813) 257-3782.

 Module 1: Current Issues in Leadership

-Jan.
-19, 2021 – The Essence of Leadership: Given the changes in today’s environment, the leadership landscape is significantly different.
-This introductory segment of the program examines the new challenges confronted by leaders in today's context, the ABC’s of a true leader, and the latest trends in leadership.
-The participants will also develop a framework of their personal leadership goals and actions required to become better leaders in their organization.
+Aug.
+30: The Essence of Leadership: Given the changes in today’s environment, the leadership landscape is significantly different today.
+This introductory segment of the program examines the new challenges confronted by leaders in today’s context, the ABC’s of a true leader, and the latest trends in leadership.
+Participants also develop a framework of their personal leadership goals and actions required to become better leaders in their organization.

-Jan.
-26, 2021 – Strategic Leadership Workshop: Participants will develop a personal and professional plan under the guidance of our professional leadership coaches.
-After engaging with coaches and sharing information about their work experiences, background and dream jobs, participants will be paired with coaches who have mutual interests.
+Sept.
+6: Strategic Leadership Workshop (Mandatory): Participants will develop a personal and professional plan under the guidance of our professional leadership coaches.
+After engaging with coaches and sharing information about their work experiences, background, and dream jobs, participants will be paired with coaches who have mutual interests.
 They will meet with their professional coaches three times during the semester.

 Facilitators: Pegotty Cooper and Barry Foster

-Feb.
-2, 2021 – Multigenerational Implications for the Future at Work: There has been increased interest in the role of multi-generations in the workforce.
+Sept.
+27: Multigenerational Implications for The Future @ Work: There has been increased interest in the role of multi-generations in the workforce.
 Despite the media attention, some researchers dispute whether generation gaps matter or even exist in the workplace.
-Stereotypes and media hype are clouding this issue.
-This seminar discusses the landscape of today’s organizations and uncovers myths about how multi-generations approach work and their view of leadership.
-This is not a “differences” approach, but rather how we better understand that our differences are the strengths that organizations need as we consider the future at work.
+This seminar discusses the landscape of today’s organizations and uncovers myths about how multi- generations approach work and their view of leadership.
+Organizational and leadership implications of the future at work, trust, and communication are also discussed.

 Facilitator: Michele Norris